kitchell/Diffusion_Scripts/README.md

 3. run the run_batch_clean.pbs: qsub run_batch_clean.pbs

 ##3.
 Align the T1 image to ACPC
-1. this step asummes you have vistasoft (https://github.com/vistalab/vistasoft) and spm (http://www.fil.ion.ucl.ac.uk/spm/) installed and the paths added to matlab
+1. This step asummes you have vistasoft (https://github.com/vistalab/vistasoft) and spm (http://www.fil.ion.ucl.ac.uk/spm/) installed and the paths added to matlab
 2. cd into /subj_num/diffusion_directory/Anatomy
 3. start matlab
   1. on karst: module load matlab